kohana/core/guide/kohana/sessions.md

 : Stores session data in a database table using the [Session_Database] class.
 Requires the [Database] module to be enabled.

 Cookie
-: Stores session data in a cookie using the [Cookie] class. **Sessions will have a 4KB limit when using this adapter.**
+: Stores session data in a cookie using the [Cookie] class. **Sessions will have a 4KB limit when using this adapter, and should be encrypted.**

 The default adapter can be set by changing the value of [Session::$default].
 The default adapter is "native".

-[!!]
-As with cookies, a "lifetime" setting of "0" means that the session will expire when the browser is closed.
+To access a Session using the default adapter, simply call [Session::instance()].
+To access a Session using something other than the default, pass the adapter name to `instance()`, for example: `Session::instance('cookie')`

 ### Session Adapter Settings

 You can apply configuration settings to each of the session adapters by creating a session config file at `APPPATH/config/session.php`.
 The following sample configuration file defines all the settings for each adapter:

+[!!]
+As with cookies, a "lifetime" setting of "0" means that the session will expire when the browser is closed.

     return array(
         'native' => array(